Zasimovich/AWS_Lambda_notify_from_SNS_to_Slack/README.md

+This Python code send notification to Slack about AWS SecurityGroup changes for list of events:
+    "eventName": [
+      "CreateSecurityGroup",
+      "DeleteSecurityGroup",
+      "AuthorizeSecurityGroupEgress",
+      "AuthorizeSecurityGroupIngress",
+      "RevokeSecurityGroupIngress",
+      "RevokeSecurityGroupEgress"

 # AWS_Lambda_notify_from_SNS_to_Slack
 In the beggining you need to create chaint AWS CloudTrail -> AWS CloudWatch -> AWS SNS -> AWS Lambda part of tutorial from youtube video - https://www.youtube.com/watch?v=lD8tIkrJeZU